camunda/camunda-docs/docs/product-manuals/tasklist/deployment/api-client.md

 ## Obtain GraphQL schema

-To obtain the GraphQL schema, send a request to the endpoint with a GraphQL introspection query as described in [here](https://graphql.org/learn/introspection/) or use the [generated API documentation](../../../reference/tasklist-api/schema).
+To obtain the GraphQL schema, send a request to the endpoint with a GraphQL introspection query as described [here](https://graphql.org/learn/introspection/), or use the [generated API documentation](../../../reference/tasklist-api/schema).

 There are also several tools to explore GraphQL APIs [here](https://altair.sirmuel.design).

-For example, you want to know all about provided types:
+For example, you want to know about provided types:

 ````graphql
 query {